MMblokl/DNAVMM/README.md

     - These settings will only work if you run the script inside the project directory, so make sure to do this or else it will not function properly.

 # Downloading required packages
-Multiple ways to install required packages, but UV is the easiest.
-The version numbers are VERY important due to BIOSCAN-1M requirements.
+There are multiple ways to install required packages, but UV is the easiest.
+The version numbers are VERY important due to BIOSCAN-5M requirements.
 - uv:
     - Download uv on your global python installation:
         - pip install uv
+        - pipx install uv
     - Restart your shell to get access to the uv command
     - Enter the project directory containing pyproject.toml
     - Download packages:
         - uv sync
     - !
-If uv doesnt work, set UV_CACHE_DIR to some other location, might be required on the leiden university computing clusters with the memory limitations.
+If this fails, set UV_CACHE_DIR to some other location, might be required on the leiden university computing clusters with storage quotas on /home/.
         - Run export using any cache location with higher storage limits:
             - export UV_CACHE_DIR=/local/project/.cache/uv/ etc.
             - uv sync
     - !
 Python has to be run with uv using the uv run python command:
         - uv run python fusion.py run_1 hierarchical ds_rand augment
 - venv pip: